jpegleg/dwarven-toolbox/README.md

 When scripting with the chisel tools, some fun can be had with the salts being results of other permutations, etc.

-I would not recommend the chisel tools for large files, however small and medium files work great.
-The max size in this case is not known, but first tests showed that 40MB was still working great, but 96 MB was starting to cause failures.
+I would not recommend the chisel tools for large files because the file is loaded into memory entirely with the chisels, however small and medium files work great.

 Whatever supplies the input to the chisels will need to judge how much to put in at once.
 Something like 48MB may be a reasonable max size for the `chiselon` and `chiseloff` files.
 I tested with a 1GB file and it got the emulator OOM killed.
-I tested it with a 96MB byte file that had a decoding error, so something started to fail on my test machine at that point and larger.
-This of course could be solved by streaming the data instead of reading and processing all of it, but that is what the chisel does.
-The intent is for encrypting config files and secrets on the disk, etc.
+The intent is for encrypting UTF-8 (text) config files and secrets on the disk, etc. If binary or larger files are needed, use the forge tools instead.

 ## forge file tools